-Emerald ash borer is a beetle native to Asia that feeds on species of ash trees.
-EAB females lay eggs in crevices in the ash bark and the larvae bore into the tree to feed on the vital tissue that transports nutrients and water through the trees vascular system.
-The larvae grow and emerge as adults in 1-2 years to repeat the cycle all over again.
-First identified in Michigan in 2002, the EAB infestation continues to spread, threatening the entire North American ash population.
-The death of American ash trees from EAB decreases the diversity of America’s woodlands, shrinks the nation’s tree canopy, and poses risks to public safety and property, as brittle branches can fall in public or residential areas.
-The epidemic has destroyed approximately 8 billion ash trees in the United States.
+Emerald ash borer (commonly referred to as EAB) is a beetle native to Asia that feeds on all species of trees within the Fraxinus genus.
+EAB females lay eggs in crevices of the tree’s bark and the larvae bore into the cambium to feed on the vital tissue that transports nutrients and water through the trees vascular system.
+The larvae mature and emerge as adults in 1-2 years and repeat the life cycle.
+First identified in the United States (Michigan) in 2002, the EAB infestation continues to spread, threatening the entire continent’s ash population.
+The death of North American ash trees from this insect is rapidly decreasing species diversity found within woodlands, essentially shrinking tree canopies.
+And the very weakening of the tissues within infected trees poses public safety risks, as brittle, though heavy branches are bound to break away and fall.
+At the time of this writing, this epidemic has destroyed approximately 8 billion ash trees in the United States.

 For more information related to EAB in Nashville: https://www.nashvilletreefoundation.org/emerald-ash-borer-in-nashville